Cancer prevention: take charge of your lifestyle

 Quit Smoking and Using Tobacco

 Quitting smoking has a direct and strong positive effect on your risk for cancer.
-Tobacco contains harmful chemicals that damage your cells and cause cancer growth.
+Tobacco contains harmful chemicals that damage your cells and may cause cancer.
 Harming your lungs is not the only concern.
 Smoking and tobacco use cause many types of cancer, such as:

 - Lung